learn-co-curriculum/cssi-7.3-logic-in-templates/README.md

 ###Logic in Templates Challenge
 ###Challenge
 Change our `<h2>` to wish our user a great day.
 First, write a list containing the “good day” messages.
-Then use the GET method to read a new template variable called `msg_times`.
+Then read a new template variable called `msg_times` from a query parameter.
 This number will be passed to our template so it knows  how many “good day” messages to show.

 * Add good_day_list to the HelloWorld handler good_day_list = ["Have a Great Day", "Have en god dag!", "Bonne journee !", "Que pase un buen dia!"]

-* Change the HelloWorld handler so that the new template variable, `msg_times` can be read via the GET method and passed to the template
+* Change the HelloWorld handler so that the new template variable, `msg_times` can be read from a query parameter and passed to the template.

 * Add loop logic to your template so that `http://localhost:8080/helloworld?msg_num=2`